yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `ratio` {#mgr.ratio}

 Manager layout by ratio, 3-element array.
+Default: `[1, 4, 3]`

 For example:

 - `[1, 4, 3]`: 1/8 width for parent, 4/8 width for current, 3/8 width for preview